 What is a Sewer Scope Inspection?

-line.
+A sewer scope inspection uses a video attached to a snake-like cable to examine the home’s sewer line.
 This privately-owned pipeline leads from the house to the publicly-owned main sewer line or septic tank.
 Sewer scope inspections can reveal damage to the pipes, blockages, and other problems.
 It also can spot potential problem areas before they develop into serious issues or hazards.
 After the inspection, clients will receive a report with findings and recommendations.
 This allows homeowners, home buyers, and home sellers to act before extensive damage, health issues, or expensive repairs.

 Who should order a sewer scope inspection?